Larissa Sansour - Søren Lind, In Vitro, 2019

 Syrago Tsiara, exhibition curator and acting director of MOMus-Museum of Contemporary Art comments: “Memory and oblivion constitute complementary processes in the making of identities.
 We are what we remember or what we retain from previous generations’ narratives as an invaluable heirloom, but also what we desire wholeheartedly to forget and leave behind, in order to move forward into the future free from the wounds and traumas of our ancestors.
 In the two-channel projection In Vitro memory is an unbearable burden that a young woman, Alia is trying to shake off, opposing to her mother’s induced nostalgia for the birth place, a place that is destroyed beyond repair and has no meaning for her, since she never lived there but its memory was implanted artificially in her body.
 For her mother though (Dunia) who lives in an underground shelter in the aftermath of an ecological disaster, with no contact with the outer world, remembering the past constitutes the only possible tie with life.
 In the cold and otherworldly environment of the underground shelter an intergenerational confrontation takes place that connects the personal experience with archival film material referring to the troubled history of Palestine from the early 20th century till 1967.”

-The exhibition is presented with the support of NEON Organization for Culture and Development and is a parallel event of the 23rd Documentary Festival of Thessaloniki.
+The exhibition is a parallel event of the 23rd Documentary Festival of Thessaloniki.